National Route 39 (Costa Rica): North arc

-As of 2019, the ring road is incomplete, missing the 4.1-kilometer north arc between Uruca and Calle Blancos.
+As of 2019, the ring road was incomplete, missing the 4.1-kilometer north arc between Uruca and Calle Blancos.
 In the first half of the 2000 decade, the MOPT expropriated some of the required residential areas, but no evictions were executed, later in 2019 a couple of industrial plots were expropriated.

 The works are financed by the Central American Bank for Economic Integration and the concession was awarded to private contractor Hernán Solís–La Estrella.

 The construction project on the north section was split on five "functional unit" working sections, and construction started on September 11, 2017: